Get

 Image Credit: pasja1000, Pixabay

 Another common food item in our homes, apples are a fruit that can help keep your dog’s teeth clean and freshen their breath.
 With that being said, you must remove the core and seeds.
-Apple seeds contain trace amounts of cyanide, which gets released when they are chewed and could cause problems if consumed in large enough quantities.
+Apple seeds contain trace amounts of cyanide, which is released when they are chewed and could cause problems if consumed in large enough quantities.

 4. Apple Cider Vinegar